 If you are eligible for any one of the following programs, or you believe you may be eligible, you must contact your loan servicer.
 They will help you proceed further to have your loans forgiven.

-Public Service Loan Forgiveness - This program is for eligible borrowers who are employed to eligible employers, as mentioned in the federal student aid website.
+Public Service Loan Forgiveness - This program is for eligible borrowers who are employed to eligible employers in the public sector for at least 5 years.

-Teacher Loan Forgiveness - This program is for eligible borrowers who are employed at eligible schools as mentioned in the federal student aid website.
+Teacher Loan Forgiveness - This program is for eligible borrowers who are employed at eligible schools.

 For private student loans, forgiveness is only offered by a few lenders under strict criteria.
 Kindly contact your lender or servicer to know more about it.

-Discharge is the process through which borrowers are excepted from paying some or the entire amount of the loan they borrowed, provided that they are eligible under one of the programs.
-Federal Student Loans offer several discharge programs, each program having their individual eligibility criteria.
+Discharge is the process through which borrowers are excluded from paying some or the entire amount of the loan they borrowed, provided that they are eligible under one of the programs.
+Federal student loans offer several loan discharge programs, each program having their individual eligibility criteria.